 Over the past few years, questions have been raised in both the general and scientific media about the evidence underlying decisions about treatment options (for example the use of statins and Tamiflu).
 The validity of the different ways of collecting and analysing evidence has been part of this debate.
 At the same time, broader discussion of issues such as overmedicalisation (or the reliance on prescribing drugs over lifestyle changes) and conflicts of interest in the way that evidence collection is funded and/or analysed has led to wider questions surrounding trust in academic researchers, clinicians, the media and the pharmaceutical industry .

 To explore these issues further, the Academy of Medical Sciences is undertaking a project to examine how we can all best use evidence to judge the potential benefits and harms of medicines.
 The workstream is chaired by Professor Sir John Tooke FMedSci, and led by an oversight group that will steer the overall direction of the project.
 Please visit our ‘Oversight group’ tab for further details.
-The group is expected to publish a report of its findings in autumn 2016.
+The group is expected to publish a report of its findings in early 2017.

 The project will consider elements relating to:

 The workstream will not seek to replicate the work performed by the Medicines and Healthcare products Regulatory Agency and the National Institute of Health and Care Excellence.
 The remit of this project requires expertise from outside of the Academy, and we will therefore engage widely via a call for evidence, workshops, and further dialogue with a broad range of stakeholders including patients, citizens and healthcare professionals.
 The full terms of reference and details of the call for evidence are listed under separate tabs.